MinnesotaGO logo, link to homepage

 • Motorized Vehicles: $22 billion

-Minnesota has three major interstate highways: I-35, I-94 and I-90 and the 4th largest pubic road system in the nation.
+Minnesota has three major interstate highways: I-35, I-94 and I-90 and the 4th largest public road system in the nation.
 I-35 is a significant north-south route that extends from Duluth to the US-Mexico border.
 It serves as a heavily used freight corridor for trucks, making it an essential part of the interconnected freight network.
 I-35W experiences the highest truck traffic in the Twin Cities.
 It provides a link to Duluth-Superior.
 I-94 is an important east-west corridor that stretches from Port Huron, Michigan, to its western terminus in Billings, Montana.
 The route travels through Minneapolis and intersects with major routes, including I-35E, I-35W and I-90, which experience high levels of traffic.
 I-94 continues west through Sherburne and Stearns counties, which account for 17% of all traffic and serve as a major corridor for retail-trade businesses.
 Finally, it connects Fergus Falls and Alexandria, with significant concentrations of critical agriculture, construction and manufacturing sectors.
 I-90 is a crucial east-west route that spans over 3,000 miles from Boston to Seattle, WA.
 The route starts at the border of Wisconsin and ends in South Dakota.
 The eastern portion of the state has two major junctions: US 52 and I-35.
 I-35 has the largest truck parking supply in the state.
 This interstate passes through several communities and provides access to agricultural and industrial areas.

 Why does so much freight move by truck and not other modes?
 A common question from State Freight Plan engagement efforts was, “Why can’t more freight be moved by rail or other modes?”
 The simple answer is that no other mode can compete with trucking in terms of accessibility and simplicity of shipping.
 Especially for distances less than 500 miles, the logistics of transporting goods via rail, water, air, or other modes can be costly and inefficient.
 Nearly all homes and businesses in Minnesota have a direct connection to the freight roadway network, meaning that even if other modes are used, most freight trips start and end with truck delivery.